 Using Amazon EFS (Elastic File System) with Posit Team#

-This document explains how to set up Amazon Elastic File System (EFS) with Posit Team, formerly RStudio Team, and details best practices for ongoing usage of EFS.
+This document explains how to set up Amazon Elastic File System (EFS) with Posit Team and details best practices for ongoing usage of EFS.
 Additionally, this document covers how we came up with these recommendations.

 The Amazon EFS has unique design characteristics that can make it challenging to use with Posit Team.
 To be successful with EFS, please be sure to read through this full document and adhere to its guidance.